-What are the Senators most thankful for?
+What are the Capitals most thankful for?

-Who are the Senators most thankful for?
+Who are the Capitals most thankful for?

 Photo courtesy of USA Today Sports Images.